 MARYSVILLE — Marysville, Tulalip and Everett citizens should mark their calendars for a “Coffee Hour and a Half” conversation on Saturday, Feb.
 22, with state representatives Mike Sells and June Robinson.
 The two lawmakers are hosting the meeting from 10-11:30 a.m. at the Marysville Library, located at 6120 Grove St. in Marysville.

 MARYSVILLE — The city of Marysville will be conducting its next meeting of the Transportation Benefit District’s Board on Monday, Feb.
 24, during which the Board is set to hash out its bylaws and procedures, in addition to weighing which projects it might decide to take on, with the support of voters.

 ARLINGTON — Travis Hots, who already serves as fire chief for Snohomish County Fire District 22 in the Getchell area, has also stepped up to serve as fire chief of Snohomish County Fire District 21 in the rural Arlington area.

-OLYMPIA — State Rep. Hans Dunshee is inviting the citizens of the 44th Legislative District to a town hall meeting via telephone, so that people can ask questions, share ideas or comment on issues of the day.
+OLYMPIA — State Rep. Hans Dunshee, D-Snohomish, is inviting the citizens of the 44th Legislative District to a town hall meeting via telephone, so that people can ask questions, share ideas or comment on issues of the day.